cepedus/python-app-bootstrap/README.md

 ### ➡️ What's missing
 - Repository configuration: direct commits to the main branch are forbidden, only possible to do so through PRs.
-- Github Actions: workflows to CI check each commit to the main branch and on PRs.
+- GitHub Actions: workflows to CI check each commit to the main branch and on PRs.